mongodb-university/Bluehawk/README.md

 ### Emphasize

-The `emphasize` command only applies to [formatted](#format) output.
-When the `--format` flag is not used to generate formatted output, `emphasize` is discarded completely.
-When the `--format` flag is specified, Bluehawk highlights all lines marked with `emphasize` command in the specified markup language output. `emphasize` makes it easier to keep the correct lines highlighted when you update code samples, because it calculates the highlighted line numbers for you.
+The `emphasize` highlights marked lines in formatted output.
+`emphasize` makes it easier to keep the correct lines highlighted when you update code samples, because it calculates the highlighted line numbers for you.
 You can use `replace` as either a block command or a line command.

+> 💡 The emphasize command only applies to [formatted output](#format).
+> Use the `--format` flag with Bluehawk CLI to get formatted output.

 Consider the following file: